Spot a Scam Website

 As soon as you purchase, you are almost immediately directed to an up-sell page that is promised to give you the “secret formula” for an additional $49, $100 or even upwards to $1000.

 This is why I always recommend products that you can “try before you buy” (places like Wealthy Affiliate) where you are less likely to be a victim of online scams.

 I have seen this popular tactic too often of constant up-sells with a lot of scams sites that I have reviewed on this website.
-One such notorious scam website is known as the Empower Network.
-Avoid them at all costs!
-They are one of the worst in the scam industry.

 (8) One page website

 Countless amount of one-page websites is straight up scams.
 In fact, all websites that I have reviewed on this website which are one pager, turned out to be scams which redirect users to another scam.
 I have seen this trend, especially with binary options scams.

 Be aware of these fake gurus making false promises to you.